workingDog/scalaEeml/readme.md

 # Example

-    // read a xml file into a Eeml root object val eeml = new EemlReader().getEemlFromFile("./xml-files/test1.xml")
+    // read a xml file into a eeml root object val eeml = new EemlReader().getFromFile("./xml-files/test1.xml")

-    // get the string representation and print it val eemlString = EemlWriter.getXmlString(eeml)
+    // get the xml string representation and print it val eemlString = EemlWriter.getXmlString(eeml)
     println("eemlString = " + eemlString + "\n")

-    // convert the eemlString back to a eeml root object val eeml2 = new EemlReader().getEemlFromString(eemlString)
+    // convert the eemlString back to a eeml root object val eeml2 = new EemlReader().getFromString(eemlString)

-    // write the eeml2 object to a PrintWriter (console) new EemlWriter(Some(new PrintWriter(System.out))).write(eeml2, new PrettyPrinter(80, 3))
+    // write the eeml2 object to a PrintWriter new EemlWriter(Some(new PrintWriter(System.out))).write(eeml2, new PrettyPrinter(80, 3))

 # Dependencies

-No dependencies yet, but once I introduce JSON as well, it will include some dependencies.
+No dependencies.

 # Notes